© Stuart Anning/ Cultura / Mediabakery

 What rights do you have with a Red-White-Red – Card Plus?

-The Red-White-Red – Card Plus is a residence permit (Aufenthaltstitel) for third-country nationals aiming to facilitate the long-term stay of skilled workers and their families in Austria.
+The Red-White-Red – Card Plus is a residence title for third-country nationals aiming to facilitate the long-term stay of skilled workers and their family members in Austria.
 Now this is also available to displaced persons from Ukraine.
 Among other things, the Red-White-Red – Card Plus offers unrestricted access to the Austrian labour market.
 This means that you can work both as a salaried employee or as a self-employed person, and you are not bound to a specific employer.
 Generally speaking, the validity of the Red-White-Red – Card Plus is limited (to one year or three years).
 You can apply for an extension of it within the three months before the current permit expires.
 If your passport is not valid for this long, the Red-White-Red Card Plus will be issued for the period of validity of your passport.

 Note: